-A Will is a written instrument containing directions on how the assets and property of an individual will be divided upon his or her death.
+A Will is a written instrument containing directions on how your assets and property are distributed upon death.
 Wills can also contain instructions regarding the care of minor children, gifts to charity, and formation of posthumous trusts.
 In order for a Will to be legally valid, the individual must sign the Will in the presence of two witnesses.
 He or she must be mentally competent and not acting under duress or under the controlling influence of another.

-It is advisable for adults of all ages to have a Will.
+It is advisable for adults of all ages and means to have a Will.
 If you do not have a Will, the government has one for you and will make decisions such as:

 - Who becomes the guardian/conservator of your minor children